WaluigiBSOD/mkdd-password-decoder/README.md

 It's basically a fork of [Version 1.2.3](https://github.com/WaluigiBSOD/dm64-password-decoder/releases/tag/1.2.3) of [Dr. Mario 64 Password Decoder](https://github.com/WaluigiBSOD/dm64-password-decoder/), another tool I wrote.
 Obviously the decoding algorithm is not the same.

-The Adobe Flash tool was hosted on [FastSWF](https://www.fastswf.com/IA9lJeQ), but since now it's no longer available, the mirror inside this repository it's linked in the description instead.
+The Adobe Flash tool was hosted on [FastSWF](https://www.fastswf.com/IA9lJeQ) of apparent unknown authorship, but since now it's no longer available, the mirror inside this repository it's linked in the description instead.

 ## License